Complete Guide to an Online Accounting Degree

 Accounting is an excellent field for people who are naturally good with numbers, detail oriented, and enjoy helping others with their finances.
 Online accounting degrees are available at the undergraduate and graduate level and help prepare graduates to work in a variety of positions within both the public and private sphere.
 Potential professional roles include accountant, Certified Public Accountant (CPA), auditor, bookkeeper, financial analyst, and real estate assessor.
 An accounting degree is also helpful for running a small business.

 For the best potential academic and professional outcomes, students are encouraged to enroll in an accredited accounting program.
 Accreditation should be granted by an institutional or programmatic association recognized by the US Department of Education or the Council for Higher Education Accreditation.
-AACSB programmtic accreditation is required to take the Certified Public Accountant exam in some states.
+AACSB programmatic accreditation is required to take the Certified Public Accountant exam in some states.
 To learn more about state licensure requirements for CPAs, visit Online Accounting Degrees by State.
 Read More

 Comprehensive List of Colleges & Universities for an Online Accounting Degree

 Overview of Available Online Accounting Degrees